Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 33 - The Diffusion Engine.
 The diffusion engine adds static noise and the model have to reverse the process by removing the noise ( the model doesnt know what the image looks like. )
 Weak point :
   The image quality can be affected by the complexity of the images and can also take more time to processs.

+*Day 34 - The Conditioning Engine.
+Its the guide to how to generate an image according to its promt.
+Weak point :
+  It is limited by its vocabulary, if the promt is something different from the database then it totally ignores or generate something random.